noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 # Package manager

 We have already worked a little bit with the Julia [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/).
-In the following we will discuss this feature in more detail.
+In the following, we will discuss this feature in more detail.
 You already know how to open the package manager: simply press `]`.
-Now, in order to for example add the [LinearAlgebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package type
+Now, in order to, for example, add the [LinearAlgebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package type
 ```julia-repl
 (@v1.7) pkg> add LinearAlgebra
 ```
-Now, everytime you open Julia, you can type
+Now, every time you open Julia, you can type
 ```julia-repl
 julia> using LinearAlgebra
 ```